-ASUS reportedly tapped by Google to build new Nexus 10 tablet [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+ASUS reportedly tapped by Google to build new Nexus 10 tablet [UPDATED]Alex Wagner - Editorial Director of News and Content

 Hot on the heels of a rumor that claimed that Motorola may be hard at work on a Nexus smartphone, a new report claims to have information on a different manufacturer that's prepping another new Nexus tablet to follow the recently-refreshed Nexus 7.
 According to multiple sources speaking to Geek.com's Russell Holly, ASUS will be the manufacturer behind a new version of the Nexus 10 that will go on sale in time for the holidays.
 Details on the device itself are light, but it's expected that the tablet will still carry the name "Nexus 10" once it hits shelves.